 Easy DIY Wood Front Door that Looks Expensive

 A large entryway with a double door design made of solid wood was going to cost over $10,000.
 Instead of lowering expectations, I found a way to adjust and still get the type of design desired.
 But without the costly price tag!
+Making them perfect to hang wreaths too.

 Pick an Alternative Material